tvanantwerp/tomvanantwerp.com/src/essays/losing-50lbs.md

 So that was a lot of text, and I don't blame you for wanting to skip it and go straight to a bulleted list of what I did to get fit.
 Ok, here you go:

 * Identify limiting beliefs you have around fitness and confront them.
 I was a "nerdy guy", so of course I wasn't fit.
 But that's nonsense, and I shouldn't let that stereotype hold me back from being the best version of myself.
+* Identify your mistaken diet beliefs, which you probably picked up in childhood and haven't thought about critically since.
+Did you know "breakfast is the most important meal of the day" is literally a [marketing slogan](https://www.theatlantic.com/business/archive/2016/06/how-marketers-invented-the-modern-version-of-breakfast/487130/)?
 * Find ways to make it easy to stick with the plan.
 If you have a weakness for potato chips, don't buy potato chips.
 If you're averse to the gym, keep weights at home.
 * Track your food intake with [Cronometer](https://cronometer.com/) and a [food scale](https://amzn.to/32DYhXU).
 Weigh yourself with a [smart scale](https://amzn.to/3tRuw20) to track trends.
 What gets measured, gets managed.
 * Focus on losing fat before building muscle.
 It's easier this way.